 So what terms should we be using?

 People and organisations will be out of date with modern Neuroendocrine Neoplasms nomenclature and some will still want to continue with their own nomenclature (….. and because of the confusion, some will fall into both categories not realising they’re out of date).
 Here’s a classic example of the problem we face – the American Cancer Society does not even list Neuroendocrine Tumor as a cancer type.
 Instead you can find “Gastrointestinal Carcinoid Tumors” and “Lung Carcinoid Tumor”.
 You’ll find Pancreatic NETs inside Pancreatic Cancer.
 I could go on with many similar observations on seemingly respectable sites.
 I intentionally used a US example as this country is way behind in the changes to NET nomenclature, pretty surprising as they tend to be at the forefront of many other aspects in the NET world.

 Personally, I think the acceptance of a common worldwide nomenclature should come from the World Health Organisation (WHO) classification for Neuroendocrine Neoplasms.
 They are divided into a number of chapters including ‘Endocrine Organs’, Digestive System, Lung Tumours….. and no doubt some others.
 Frustrating, but medical people tend to look at things in anatomical terms.
-Nonetheless, the agreed classification nomenclature or the whole group of Neuroendocrine Neoplasms can be found with some research and access to clinical publications.
+Nonetheless, the agreed classification nomenclature for the whole group of Neuroendocrine Neoplasms can be found with some research and access to clinical publications.
 The correct nomenclature should then be flowed down in regional groupings, e.g. ENETS representing Europe, NANETS representing North America, etc. As I understand it, ENETS and UKINETS are already essentially aligned with WHO and NANETS appears to be.
-From these organisations, the use of the correct terminology should then rub off on patients and patient advocate organisations.
+From these organisations, the use of the correct terminology should then rub off on patients, patient advocate organisations and general cancer sites.
 However, the biggest challenge will be with hospitals/medical centres, cancer registries and insurance companies whose medical record processing is run using reference data (think drop down selections and database structures).
 Easier said than done but ‘change’ always has to start somewhere.
 Technically it has started (albeit late) as the big NET medical organisations are already starting to reduce the use of outmoded words such as ‘carcinoid’.